Shahbaz's all-round show seals Bengal's second win on trot | Sports-Games

 - India

-Bengal once again rode on Shahbaz Ahmed's all-round effort to thrash Hyderabad by 72 runs for their second successive win in the Ranji Trophy here on Sunday.
+Bengal once again rode on Shahbaz Ahmed's all-around effort to thrash Hyderabad by 72 runs for their second successive win in the Ranji Trophy here on Sunday.

-Fresh from scripting Bengal's epic turnaround against Baroda in the previous group B match, the left-arm spin bowling all-rounder followed up his gritty second innings 51 with fine figures of 16-5-41-3.
+Fresh from scripting Bengal's epic turnaround against Baroda in their previous group B match, the left-arm spin bowling all-rounder followed up his gritty second innings 51 with fine figures of 16-5-41-3.

 Mukesh Kumar (2/49) and Ishan Porel (1/20) were also among the wickets as Bengal (12 points) went past Hyderabad to occupy the top spot in Group B with a match left.